kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 ### Classes have additional capabilities that structures don’t have:

-1. **Inheritance** enables a class to inherit the characteristics of another.
+1.**Inheritance** enables a class to inherit the characteristics of another.

 ```
 class Mutant {